-Table S.2.5.Categories of Device and Methods of Sealing Categories of Device Methods of Sealing Category 1: No remote configuration capability.
+Table S.2.5.Categories of Device and Methods of Sealing Categories of Device Methods of Sealing Category 1 1 : No remote configuration capability.
 Seal by physical seal or two event counters: one for calibration parameters (000 to 999) and one for configuration parameters (000 to 999).
 If equipped with event counters, the device must be capable of displaying, or printing through the device or through another on-site device, the contents of the counters.
-Category 2: Remote configuration capability, but access is controlled by physical hardware.
+Category 2 1 : Remote configuration capability, but access is controlled by physical hardware.
 A device shall clearly indicate that it is in the remote configuration mode and shall not be capable of operating in the measure mode while enabled for remote configuration.
 The hardware enabling access for remote communication must be at the device and sealed using a physical seal or two event counters: one for calibration parameters (000 to 999) and one for configuration parameters (000 to 999).
 If equipped with event counters, the device must be capable of displaying, or printing through the device or through another on-site device, the contents of the counters.
-Category 3: Remote configuration capability access may be unlimited or controlled through a software switch (e.g., password).
+Category 3 2 : Configuration capability access may be unlimited or controlled through a software switch (e.g., password).
 When accessed for the purpose of modifying sealable parameters, the device shall clearly indicate that it is in the configuration mode and shall not be capable of operating in the measuring mode.
 An event logger is required in the device; it must include an event counter (000 to 999), the parameter ID, the date and time of the change, and the new value of the parameter (for calibration changes consisting of multiple constants, the calibration version number may be used rather than the calibration constants).
 A printed copy of the information must be available through the device or through another on-site device.
 The event logger shall have a capacity to retain records equal to 25 times the number of sealable parameters in the device, but not more than 1000 records are required.
 (Note: Does not require 1000 changes to be stored for each parameter.)
-Category 3a: No remote capability, but operator is able to make changes that affect the metrological integrity of the device (e.g., slope, bias, etc.) in normal operation.
-Same as Category 3 When accessed for the purpose of modifying sealable parameters, the device shall clearly indicate that it is in the configuration mode and shall not be capable of operating in the measuring mode.
-Category 3b: No remote capability, but access to metrological parameters is controlled through a software switch (e.g., password).
-When accessed for the purpose of modifying sealable parameters, the device shall clearly indicate that it is in the configuration mode and shall not be capable of Same as Category 3 operating in the measuring mode.
+1 Not allowed for devices manufactured on or after January 1, 2020 2 Required for all devices manufactured on or after January 1, 2020

-[Nonretroactive as of January 1, 1999] [\Nonretroactive as of January 1, 2014]
+[Nonretroactive as of January 1, 2020]